Study Abroad options

 ARE THERE ANY SHORTER OPTIONS TO STUDY ABROAD?

 Most students who choose to study abroad must do so for a full academic year.
 However, there are a small number of degree programmes, which allow students to study abroad for a single semester.
 If you are studying one of the following programmes, speak to your School Study Abroad Coordinator about the option of a single semester abroad:

 - BA International Development (School of Politics)

-The Study Abroad office is able to offer several summer abroad opportunities for University of Leeds students.
+The Outgoing Study Abroad team also offers summer abroad opportunities for University of Leeds students.
 Read more about Summer Abroad options.